saiashishpalai/source-searcher-pro/docs/INDEX.md

-# Documentation Index
+# Haven7 Documentation Index

-Welcome to the Source Searcher Pro documentation.
+Welcome to the Haven7 AI-Powered Workplace Search documentation.
 All documentation has been organized by category for easy navigation.

+**Project Status:** Production Ready ✅
+**Last Updated:** January 2025

 ## 📁 Documentation Structure